lkmhaqer/gtools-python/README.md

 * Start the webserver on all IPs: `python manage.py runserver 0.0.0.0:8000`

 Now you should be able to navigate to your host on port 8000 and see your new gtools install!

+## Device Specific Template Files

+So, you have all your data in gtools, now to generate router configs!
+All device configs are located in `$INSTALL_DIR/op_webgui/templates/op_webgui/`, some examples are included for Quagga and bird.